Which algorithms map is best to which accelerator? In other words: What kind of algorithms are faster when using accelerators and OpenCL/CUDA?

 Professor Wu Feng and his group from VirginiaTech took a close look at which types of algorithms were a good fit for vector-processors.
-This resulted in a document: “The 13 (computational) dwarfs of OpenCL” (2011).
+This resulted in a document: “The 13 (computational) dwarves of OpenCL” (2011).
 It became an important document here in StreamHPC, as it gave a good starting point for investigating new problem spaces.

 The document is inspired by Phil Colella, who identified seven numerical methods that are important for science and engineering.
-He named “dwarfs” these algorithmic methods.
+He named “dwarves” these algorithmic methods.
 With 6 more application areas in which GPUs and other vector-accelerated processors did well, the list was completed.

 As a funny side-note, in Brothers Grimm’s “Snow White” there were 7 dwarves and in Tolkien’s “The Hobbit” there were 13.
 Continue reading “The 13 application areas where OpenCL and CUDA can be used”